jscottbranson/rippled-livenet-monitor/README.md

 Specify stock (non-validating) servers you wish to directly connect to via websocket in the `SERVERS` section of `settings.py`.

 Specify validating nodes' master or ephemeral validation keys in the appropriate `settings.py` section.
-Validations from these servers will be sources from the specified `SERVERS` in `settings.py`.
+Validations from these servers will be sourced from the specified `SERVERS` in `settings.py`.

 Console output is available now, text message updates are planned for the future.